Overview

 “administrative” or “platform” share classes (“Platform Shares”).
 The Platform Share class offered for

-a particular mutual fund in SWM II in many cases will not be the least expensive share class that the
+a particular mutual fund in SWM in many cases will not be the least expensive share class that the

 mutual fund makes available, and was selected by LPL in certain cases because the share class pays